Tim Wilson is the Federal Liberal Member for Goldstein, and was first elected on 2 July 2016.

 His principle areas of policy interest are: health, trade, energy and the environment.

-Tim’s has had a varied career.
+Tim has had a varied career.
 His first job was delivering the Mornington Leader, before carrying timber around the work sites for his Dad’s fence building business over the school holidays.
 He then became a waiter, electorate officer and was twice-elected Student President at University.

 After University he worked in international aid and development across South East Asia, as a consultant, ran his own business, worked for radio stations and as a policy director at the Institute of Public Affairs.
 He’s also served on major boards, including Monash University and Alfred Health.

 Away from politics, Tim enjoys walking, running and bike riding, as well as visual arts.
-From 2017 Tim has also been an ambassador for the Brighton Freemasons and Freemasons Victoria.

 Tim and his partner Ryan are passionate supporters and members of the mighty Melbourne Demons, and as a hobby collect gins from across the world.